ethanwhall389/battleship/README.md

 --user can attack by clicking on a coordinate on their own board, which attacks that coordinate on opponent's board.

 --Every once in a while the computer will freeze while taking it's turn.
+    I think this is caused by an issue in the await statement for the pTwoTurn computer attack.
+It seems once in a while the promise is never resolved.

 Issue Log